zeromake/quasar/docs/src/pages/quasar-cli-vite/prefetch-feature.md

 ## Usage
 The hook is defined as a custom static function called `preFetch` on our route components.
 Note that because this function will be called before the components are instantiated, it doesn't have access to `this`.

-Example below is when using Vuex:
+Example below is when using Pinia:

 ```html Some .vue component used as route
 <template>